ludovicchabant/PieCrust2/docs/docs/03_content/01_creating-pages.md

 you're using, but we can go over how it works for the sources involved in the [default content model][dcm].

-We will also go over the `chef prepare` command, which semi-automates the process of creating pages.
+We will also mention the `chef prepare` command, which semi-automates the process of creating pages by letting you type a lot less than what would be otherwise needed to create the correctly named text file in the correct folder.
+Generally speaking, you should be able to run `chef prepare -h` and figure it out on your own.

+> In addition to creating the text file, you can make PieCrust open your
+> favorite text editor too, with the `prepare/editor` site configuration
+> setting.
+For more information, see the [site configuration
+> reference][confref].

 ## Overview